-Stay; but why may not Free Masonry have the other thirty-seven degrees?
-Where, brethren, are the ancient land-marks?
+Stay: but why may not Free Masonry have the other thirty-seven degrees 1 Where, brethren, are the ancient land-marks?
 In 1730, the limit in America was three.
-1797, a push was made to seven.
+In 1797, a push was made to seven.
 In 1801, the sovereign inspectors announced thirty-three in direct ascent, and twenty collateral degrees.
-(See Dalcho's Orations.)
+(See Jkddufs Orations.)
 In 1816, the number in direct ascent was increased to forty-three.
-(See F. M. L.) And now why not go to ninety?
+(See F- M. L.) And now why not go to ninety?
 It is done.
 I have before me, in fair type, the names, and the numbers against the names, of ninety degrees of Free Masonry as given in Europe in 1825.
-They are in French, divided into four series; the first of thirtythree symbolic degrees; the second of thirty-three philosophic degrees; the third of eleven mustic degrees, and the fourth of thirteen hermetic and cabalistic degrees. four series are again divided into seventeen classes. last I copy for the satisfaction of the brethren; but let me not attempt to translate the universal language.
+They are in French, divided into four series; the first of thirtythree symbolic degrees; the second of thirty-three philosophic degrees; the third of eleven mystic degrees, and the fourth of thirteen hermetic and cabalistic degrees.
+The four series are again divided into seventeen classes.
+The last I copy for the satisfaction of the brethren; but let me not attempt to translate the universal language.

-- "17th Class.
+" 17th Class.
 87°.
-SS.: GG.: P.: P.: G.: G.: MM.: Constit.
-Rep. Legit. de l'Ord pour la première série. - 88°.
-Idem pour la deuxième série. - 89°.
-Idem pour la troisième série. - 90°.
-Et dernier dégré SS.: GG.: MM.: Abs.
+SS.: GG.: P.: P.: G.: G.:MM.: Constit.
+Rep. Legit de l'Ord pour la premiere serie.

+88° .
+Idem pour la deuxieme serie.

+80°.
+Idem pour la trois&ne serie.

+90°.
+Et dernier dfegrfe SS.\ GG.\ MM/.
+Abs.
 Puiss.
 Sup. de l'Ord.
 Esprit du Dogme, p.
-262.
+263.

-- " Whatever we tell
+"Whatever we tell

+Thus, brethren, such a flood of innovation has gone over the ancient landmarks, that Free Masonry's own science,

-- " Of Trulla that's improbable,
+^u Of Trulla that's improbable,

-- " Shall be deposed by those have seen't,
+[&]quot; Shall be deposed by those have seen't,

-- "Or, what's as good, produced in print:
+^u Or, what's as good, produced in print:

-- " And if they will not take our word,
+[&]quot;And if they will not take our word,

-- "We'll prove it true upon record."
+[&]quot;Well prove it true upon record."

-Thus, brethren, such a flood of innovation has gone over the ancient land-marks, that Free Masonry's own science, Masonics, could never again run the lines and establish the corners; without a very free use of her faculty of Abrac.
+Masonics, could never again run the lines and establish the corners; without a very free use of her faculty of Abrac.

 It has not fared better with our ancient customs and usa-Time was when men disabled in body or limbs, men of mean parentage, and without some reputable mode of obtaining a living, were excluded from our privileges.
-But the licentiousness of modern times makes little account of these wholesome regulations, admits the halt, the maimed, and the disreputable alike; and this to an extent that we are sometimes pinched for want of honourable men to sustain the dignities of the society; our very grand masters being lifted up by their station.
-And, if only men were admitted, we might yet hope, that some Napoleon in Masonry, by a complete overthrow of the temple, would remodel it upon the ancient foundation, according to the usages of antiquity; but with the admission of ladies, all hope is lost.
-Once a Mason always a Mason; the ladies have their lodges, their fetes, their funerals; the ship is lost, we cannot hinder it; we have only to seize a plank, and save our own lives.
+But the licentiousness of modern times makes little account of these wholesome regulations, admits the halt, the maimed and the disreputable alike; and this to an extent that we are sometimes pinched for want of honourable men to sustain the dignities of the society; of very grand masters being lifted up by their station.
+And, if only men were admitted, we might vet hopet, that some Napoleon in.
+Masonry, by a complete overthrow of the temple, would remodel it upon the ancient foundation, according to the usages of antiquity; but wKh the admission of ladies, all hope is lost.
+Once a Mason always a Mason: the ladies have their lodges, their fetes, their funerals; the ship is lost, we cannot hinder it; we have only to seize a plank, and save our own lives.